Many historic firsts says PM Modi in letter to citizens

 In the last one year, some of the decisions were widely discussed and remain etched in public discourse.

 The decision on Article 370 furthered the spirit of national unity and integration.
 The Ram Mandir judgment, delivered unanimously by the Honourable Supreme Court of India, brought an amicable end to a debate persisting for centuries.
-The barbaric practice of triple talaq has been confined to the dustbin of history.
+The barbaric practise of triple talaq has been confined to the dustbin of history.
 Amendment to the Citizenship Act was an expression of India's compassion and spirit of inclusiveness.

 But there have been many other decisions that have added momentum to the nation's development trajectory.